recalledz/way-of-ascension/docs/game-state-and-mechanics.md

 Rabbit or Wild Boar【F:src/features/adventure/data/zones.js†L4-L60】.

 Enemy entries specify combat stats and drop tables.
-For example, the Forest Rabbit has 45 HP, 3 attack and can drop stones and herbs, while the Honey Bee has a higher attack rate and may drop honey【F:src/features/adventure/data/enemies.js†L1-L41】.
+For example, the Forest Rabbit has 45 HP, 3 attack and can drop stones and wood, while the Honey Bee has a higher attack rate and may drop honey【F:src/features/adventure/data/enemies.js†L1-L41】.

 ## Training Systems